Developing a multi-component incident reporting system for use by perfusionists around the world.

 Near-real-time clinical decision support integrated into your Electronic Health Record (EHR) to provide guidance at the instant when you face a rare complication.
 Receive tips on how to proceed, what to watch out for, and the most viable solutions available.

 The Orrum PSO is a Patient Safety Organization that has undergone review by the Agency for Healthcare Research and Quality (AHRQ) and is an officially listed PSO with the United States Department of Health and Human Services (HHS).
-After initial listing, PSOs are reviewed every two years by AHRQ to ensure the use of professionally recognized standards and the fair and accurate performance of patient safety activities.
+After initial listing, PSOs self-certify every three years with the AHRQ.
+Attestations and disclosures in the self-certification support the use of professionally recognized standards and the fair and accurate performance of patient safety activities among providers with or without relationships to the PSO.
 See our official listing page here https://www.pso.ahrq.gov/pso/orrum-pso

 There are two ways to submit anonymous reports.
 PSO members can submit a report inside the Orrum Clinical Analytics portal and check the box requesting the report be made anonymously.
 Alternatively, those who are not members of the PSO can submit reports through our confidential and secure website perfusionsafety.org